 Port and Chocolate Christmas Cake is a lovely twist on a classic boiled Christmas cake.
 Luxuriously Port soaked fruit and decadent dark chocolate make for a luscious cake.

-My mum’s traditional Christmas cake is the usual fruitcake staple each year.
+My mum’s traditional Christmas cake is a yearly fruitcake staple each year.
 This year I decided to change things up with a Port and Chocolate Christmas Cake.

-Port, or fortified wine as we Aussies call it, is a little unusual but great addition to fruitcake.
-I normally thing rum or brandy, it’s a spirit I don’t usually associate with Christmas cakes.
-Then there’s the chocolate, generally there is no room for chocolate in a Christmas fruitcake.
+Port, or fortified wine as we Aussies call it, is a little unusual but a great addition to fruitcake.
+I normally use rum or brandy, port isn't a spirit I don’t usually associate with Christmas cakes.
+Then there’s the chocolate.
+Not something I usually add to a Christmas cake either.

-But when you soak dried fruit for a week or two in port.
-Yes I love good boozy soaked fruit as the base of any Christmas cake.
-Add some chocolate in, which goes marvellously with Port, and you are on to a winner.
+When you soak dried fruit for a week or two in port something magical happens.
+Then add some chocolate into the equation, which goes marvellously with Port, and you are on a winner.

-I decorated it simply with blanched almonds and pecans.
+I decorated simply with blanched almonds and pecans.
 Why pecans?
 A little personal homage to the USA where I purchased these particular dried cherries.
-I love picking up ingredients in my travels.
+I love picking up ingredients during my travels.
 I discovered these in the cherry capital of America, Traverse City, Michigan.

 With a few Christmas fruitcakes on Belly Rumbles now, I think I will have to create a decadently spiced cake for Christmas next year.
 Something for my fruitcake hating loved ones.
 What do you think?